aeturrell/home/_posts/2019-06-26-get-organised.md

 ![png]({{site.baseurl}}/images/cookiecutterorg.png)

 Why this directed acyclic graph structure?
 For reproducibility, you can't have steps earlier on in the project that depend on steps later on in the process.
-This may seem completely obvious but, believe or not, I have seen projects where later stage outputs are looped back to be inputs into earlier stages.
+This may seem completely obvious but, believe it or not, I have seen projects where later stage outputs are looped back to be inputs into earlier stages.

 Another important principle here is to separate out different phases of the analysis.
 Sometimes this is about avoiding repeated effort - going from raw data to cleaned data might be very expensive in terms of time.

 Before you start your project, it's really worth taking the time to sketch out on paper how everything will fit together and which parts might depend on each other.
 Putting a lot of effort into this step will save you a lot of time in the long run.
 Armed with a clear structure, you will write better, more modular code that does not involve repetition.
 Of course, research work is inherently uncertain and you shouldn't be afraid to change up the structure if the focus or goals of the project change.

+Give careful thought to file naming (e.g. scripts should typically say what they do, and data should say what it is).
+If there are natural groups of content within a directory (e.g. different types of raw data, or different stages in the analysis), create clearly named subdirectories rather than dumping everything in one huge and unwieldy folder.

+Use relative paths rather than absolute – set up the code repository so a co-author or reviewer can pick up the entire directory structure, drop in a random place on a random machine and still run it.

 If you haven't tried putting figures and tables in a separate directory to your Latex code before then the example project implements an efficient way to do so.
 You set a single path and can then refer to outputs only by their name (not their full path).
 If you want to be even more fancy you can [move files around](http://www.jespertoftkristensen.com/JTK/Blog/Entries/2014/1/13_Organize_your_LaTeX_Project.html) during Latex compilation.